osteer/paper/paper.md

 # Title
-Aging of biomass burning aerosols over West Africa
+Simulations of biomass burning aerosols over West Africa

 # Author
 Gerard Capes
+John Smith

 # Introduction
 This is the introduction to the paper.